British Airways

 The narrow bodies

-BA Mainline operates short-haul services from its London Heathrow base with variants of the Airbus A320 family.
-The M0A and M9A types tend to gravitate towards London Heathrow Terminal 3 operations
+BA Mainline operates short-haul services from its London Heathrow base with variants of the Airbus A320 family

-BA EuroFlyer operates BA's short haul services from its London Gatwick base which are supported by some Airbus A321ceos brought in from the mainline fleet.
+BA EuroFlyer operates BA's short haul services from its London Gatwick base using Airbus A320s (types 20E and M0A), which are supported by Airbus A320s (type 32G) and Airbus A321s (type 21V) brought in from the mainline fleet.

-The London City network is operated by BA CityFlyer exclusively with Embraer 190 aircraft
+The London City network is operated by BA CityFlyer exclusively with Embraer 190 aircraft.
+These aircraft were converted in 2024 from 98 to 106 seats

 Wet-leases